 What Are Permalinks?

 It probably won’t surprise you to learn that permalinks are permanent links.
 These are the page-specific URLs that tell us exactly where an article is located on your website.
+When starting a blog, you will want to define the correct permalink structure from the start.

 They are designed to the stay the same forever, so that people don’t get lost when looking for your articles.
 A good permalink will guide them straight to where they want to go to no matter how long ago the article was written.